smtdfc/aritus/README.md

 # Aritus

-**Aritus** is a lightweight and extensible wrapper that unifies multiple LLM providers (OpenAI, Anthropic, Cohere, etc.) into a single, consistent API.
+**Aritus** is a lightweight and extensible wrapper that unifies multiple LLM providers into a single, consistent API.
 Stop rewriting client logic.
 Start building.

 ## Features
 - Unified interface for multiple LLM providers